eternnoir/pyTelegramBotAPI/README.md

 ```

 ### Using web hooks
 If you prefer using web hooks to the getUpdates method, you can use the `process_new_messages(messages)` function in TeleBot to make it process the messages that you supply.
 It takes a list of Message objects.
+This function is still incubating.

 ### Logging